-Object Views integrates with Foundry Branching to enable safe, isolated development of object view configurations.
+Object Views integrates with Global Branching to enable safe, isolated development of object view configurations.
 This documentation covers how to work with object views on branches, including adding and modifying resources, cross-application compatibility, merge requirements, rebasing, and known limitations.

 To add an object view to a branch, save an object view version while on a branch in the Object View editor.